Skip to main content

 Wildlife Ecosystems

-The extensive forest supports important populations of roe deer, the southernmost natural population in Europe, alongside red deer, wild boar, and Iberian ibex in the higher elevations.
-Predators include Egyptian mongoose, genet, wildcat, and the park lies within the Iberian lynx dispersal range.
+The extensive forest supports important populations of roe deer (Capreolus capreolus garganta, the Moorish subspecies with the southernmost natural distribution in Europe), alongside red deer, wild boar, and Iberian ibex in the higher elevations.
+[1] Predators include Egyptian mongoose, genet, wildcat, and the park lies within the Iberian lynx dispersal range.
 The raptor community is exceptional, with breeding Spanish imperial eagle, short-toed eagle, Bonelli's eagle, and griffon vulture.
-The canuto valleys host specialized communities including fire salamander and Iberian ribbed newt.
+The canuto valleys host specialised communities including fire salamander and Iberian ribbed newt.
 Over 250 bird species have been recorded, with azure-winged magpie and Eurasian jay abundant in the oak woodland.
 The proximity to the Strait of Gibraltar positions the park along the main raptor migration corridor between Europe and Africa.

 Flora Ecosystems